slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/Medical-Malpractices-1.md

 `The cessation initially caused Alopecia Areata.`

-Eventually, she somehow sorted out things with the university-provided health insurance, by herself, without asking for or needing my further involvement, but by then it was too late.
+Eventually, she somehow sorted out things with the university-provided health insurance, but by then it was too late.
 Most of my hair had fallen out.

 `The drug was delivered after I lost my hair.`